Masters degree scholarships 2025

 The first place to look for postgraduate funding is the university you want to study at.
 Universities offer various scholarships and bursaries to serve a range of purposes.
 These include:

 - Academic excellence scholarships - funding for students in recognition of their outstanding academic credentials.
 These tend to be limited in number, so you'll face a lot of competition to secure the cash.
+For example, those with a first-class Bachelors degree looking to secure a place on a taught Masters course at Brunel, University of London, may be eligible to apply for a 15% discount on their tuition fees through its Postgraduate Academic Excellence Scholarship.

 - Disadvantaged bursaries - given to encourage students from all backgrounds to pursue further study, regardless of their personal circumstances.